lsst-sqre/sqr-039/index.rst

 User-created bearer tokens do not expire.
 Administrators can invalidate them if necessary (such as for security reasons).

+API tokens have scopes of access.
+When creating a new API token, the user can restrict it to a specific purpose.
+The token will then not be authorized to make calls to other services.
+Some services, such as token creation and user metadata changes, may not allow API token authentication and require authentication via a web browser.
+The available APIs, and thus the details of what scopes will be needed and how the user will chose the desired scope, are not yet finalized and will be discussed in a future document.

 .. _groups:

 Group membership